Freddie Mitchell

 Mitchell was selected by the Eagles with the 25th selection in the first round of the 2001 NFL draft.
-He began the 2001 season as the fourth wide receiver, but surpassed Na Brown to become the team's slot receiver in week eight.
-When the Eagles signed Antonio Freeman before the 2002 season, Mitchell became the fourth receiver again and caught twelve passes the entire year.
-Mitchell became the slot receiver once again during the 2003 season, after Freeman left.
-In the NFC Divisional Playoff Game against the Green Bay Packers, with the Eagles facing a 4th and 26 situation, he caught a 28-yard pass from Donovan McNabb to help lead the team to a win in overtime.
-He finished the 2003 season with a career-high 35 catches for 498 yards and two touchdowns.
+Mitchell alternated between a fourth and slot receiver during his first three seasons.
+In the 2003 NFC Divisional Playoff Game against the Green Bay Packers, with the Eagles facing a 4th and 26 situation, he caught a 28-yard pass from Donovan McNabb to help lead the team to a win in overtime.

 The presence of Terrell Owens in 2004 led to limited opportunities for Mitchell to catch passes and he showed his frustration on and off the field.
 When Owens went down with an ankle injury towards the end of the season, Mitchell replaced him as the starter and had a two-touchdown performance in the Divisional Playoff Game against the Minnesota Vikings.
-After the game, Mitchell said, "I just want to thank my hands for being so great."
 In the week prior to Super Bowl XXXIX against the New England Patriots, he created controversy by offending members of the Patriots' secondary, including Rodney Harrison.
 He caught one pass for 11 yards in the Super Bowl and was released by the Eagles on May 6, 2005.
 The Kansas City Chiefs signed him shortly after, but he declined to have arthroscopic surgery on his injured knee and he was released before the start of the season.

 After his NFL career ended, Mitchell bought a barbecue restaurant in Lakeland in 2008, but the venue was closed in September 2009.
 Mitchell served time in prison for tax fraud from 2013 to 2016.